varshithm7x/HatchWayss/README.md

-# 🎯 BohdAi - AI-Powered Interview Platform
+# 🎯 HatchWays - AI-Powered Interview Platform

 > An intelligent interview preparation platform that helps candidates practice and improve their interview skills using cutting-edge AI technology.